-We draw attention to note no. 41 of the Financial statements, which describes that based on current indicators of future economic conditions, the Company expects to recover the carrying amount of all its assets and revenue recognised.
-The impact of the COVID-19 pandemic may be different from that estimated as at the date of approval of these financial statements and the Company will continue to closely monitor any material changes to future economic conditions.
+We draw attention to note no. 39 of the financial statements, which describes that based on current indicators of future economic conditions, the Company expects to recover the carrying amount of all its assets and revenue recognised.
+The impact of the COVID-19 pandemic may be different from that estimated as at the date of approval of these fiancial statements and the Company will continue to closely monitor any material changes to future economic conditions.
 Our opinion is not modified in respect of this matter.